Embird Embroidery Software

 Freestanding Lace - Tutorial

-How to Create Freestanding Lace (FSL) Embroidery Designs in Embird Studio NEXT
+Creating Freestanding Lace (FSL) Designs in Embird Studio NEXT

-This page offers a comprehensive tutorial on how to create Freestanding Lace (FSL) embroidery designs using Embird Studio NEXT software.
-It provides step-by-step instructions on utilizing the Mesh tool for creating the base fill (including FSL Grid) and the Outline tool for crafting satin stitch borders (using Overlock and Satin modes).
-The tutorial also explores techniques for creating openings within the design and generating interior satin stitch fills, guiding users through the essential digitizing processes for FSL projects.
+This tutorial provides comprehensive instructions for creating Freestanding Lace (FSL) embroidery designs using Embird Studio NEXT.
+It covers the use of the Mesh tool for base fills (including FSL Grids) and the Outline tool for satin stitch borders utilizing Overlock and Satin modes.
+The guide also details techniques for creating design openings and generating interior satin stitch fills, essential for professional FSL digitizing.

 Mesh Tool

-Of course, we can digitize any shape for FSL embroidery, but for the sake of simplicity in this example, we will start with a circular Mesh object digitized using basic geometric shapes.
+While any shape can be digitized for FSL, we will begin with a simple circular Mesh object created using basic geometric shapes.

 Freestanding Lace - Circle drawn with vector curves and nodes